What is Contrology?

-Not many know that Pilates exercise was originally named “Contrology”.
-Yes, Mr Joseph Pilates, whom the exercise Pilates is named after called his style of fitness “Contrology”.
-Although the general public regarded it as just Pilates.
-Read how Contrology Pilates has evolved into contemporary method…
+Contrology is synonym with Pilates.
+In other words, Pilates exercise was originally named “Contrology”.
+That’s right, Mr Joseph Pilates, whom the exercise Pilates is named after called his style of fitness Contrology.
+However, the general public regarded it as just Pilates, “Contrology” or “Pilates” has evolved into a contemporary method…

 Why did Pilates name Contrology his exercise?

-Pilates exercise was based on the following principles: Breathing, Control, Concentration, Coordination, Precision, Fluidity.
-No movement is jerky, fast, uncontrolled.
-As you practice Pilates, you should become aware of every part of your body and be able to control in synchrony.
-E.g. You are aware of your abdominal muscles, your head placement, your legs, front and back, your shoulder placement, and you are able to control these body parts as you execute the exercises.
+Mr Pilates’s exercise was based on the following principles: Breathing, Control, Concentration, Coordination, Precision, Fluidity.
+Therefore, no movement is jerky, fast or uncontrolled.
+As you practice Pilates you become aware of every part of your body and control each part in synchrony with the breathing patterns.
+For instance, you become aware of your abdominal muscles, your head placement, your legs, front, your back, and your shoulder placement.
+Then, you are able to control these body parts as you execute the exercises with precision.

 How do you do “Contrology”?

 You do so through: “The attainment and maintenance of a uniformly developed body with a sound mind and the ability to perform life’s daily activities with zest and ease.”
 Joseph Pilates.

 Concentration and control are at the heart of Pilates exercise.
 Nevertheless, many factors influence how you are able to connect all body parts.
 Your emotions, your psychological state and your ability to concentrate influence how you execute movement, for instance.
 Erratic states of the mind, the inability to concentrate on the tasks in hand can strongly influence how you feel.
 Consequently, your feelings affect execute your exercises and how you perform in many of your daily activities.